The Daily Dose/Sunday, July 7, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has the latest morning coffee service news.
+The Diary of a Nobody – Sparrow has a tough morning and a great evening.
 Today’s Diary.

 ———